Yasmani Grandal Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to allow the fifth-fewest home runs in baseball (93 total, one per game).
+- Braves pitchers combine to give up 93 home runs (one per game), the third-fewest in baseball.

-- In his last appearance on Friday, the righty went 6 1/3 innings against the Tampa Bay Rays, giving up one earned run while surrendering four hits.
+- The righty's most recent appearance was on Saturday against the Tampa Bay Rays, when he tossed 6 1/3 scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.